Dozens hurt in turbulent Hawaii flight, 11 seriously

 “If you don’t have your seat belt on, you stay where you are as the aircraft goes down, and that’s how those injuries occur,” Snook said.

-The investigation will examine what other measures were taken, aside from turning on the fasten0seat belt sign, to ensure passengers were buckled in, he said.
+The investigation will examine what other measures were taken, aside from turning on the fasten seat belt sign, to ensure passengers were buckled in, he said.

+A high wind warning and flood watch were in effect Monday for Hawaii as a strong front moves across the islands, according to the National Weather Service.

+On Monday, severe turbulence hit a United Airlines flight traveling from Rio de Janeiro to Houston.
+The airline said two passengers and three crew members suffered “minor injuries” and were taken to a hospital shortly after the flight landed at George Bush Intercontinental Airport in Houston.
+The airline did not describe the nature of the injuries.

 In 2019, 37 passengers and flight crew members were injured when an Air Canada flight from Vancouver to Sydney hit intense turbulence about two hours past Hawaii.
 The Boeing 777-200 was diverted to Honolulu, where the injured received treatment.
 Thirty people were taken to hospitals and nine had serious injuries.